Teaching a child to groom

 Bathing, cleaning, and generally caring for your child come with many special moments.
-Many grooming routines are wonderful bonding opportunities for parent and child, but you’re not going to be brushing Baby‘s hair for the rest of his life.
-Soon, it will be time to take some small steps toward teaching Baby how to groom themselves.
+Many grooming routines are wonderful bonding opportunities for parent and child, but you’re not going to be brushing Baby‘s hair for the rest of their life.
+Soon, it will be time to take some small steps toward teaching Baby how to groom themself.

 Hair

-If he has longer hair, it might be more prone to tangling.
+If they have longer hair, it might be more prone to tangling.
 Combing can sometimes be a little painful, and preventing knots is a lot easier than picking them out.
-Start teaching Baby how to keep hair tangle-free by explaining what you’re doing while brushing or combing his hair.
+Start teaching Baby how to keep hair tangle-free by explaining what you’re doing while brushing or combing their hair.
 “See how I start at the ends of your hair to work out the knots?”

 Teeth